-Ramón Baez joined the Boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. in April 2016.
-He is a member of the Community Health Committee and the Governance, Accountability and Nominating Committee.
+Ramón Baez joined the boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals in April 2016.
+He is a member of the Community Health Committee and the Governance, Accountability, and Nominating Committee.

-Baez retired from Hewlett Packard Enterprise in October 2016, where he served as the senior vice president, customer evangelist and advocate for Hewlett Packard Enterprise.
-In this role, Baez was championing customer centricity.
+Baez retired from Hewlett Packard Enterprise in October 2016 where he served as the senior vice president, customer evangelist, and advocate for Hewlett Packard Enterprise.
+In this role, Baez championed customer centricity.
 HPE believes in relationships to drive the company’s business.
-He advised customers and partners through frank peer-to-peer discussions on how to make and implement decisions about emerging digital technologies in their operations, products and business models; which will have a positive impact in the marketplace.
+He advised customers and partners through frank peer-to-peer discussions on how to make and implement decisions about emerging digital technologies in their operations, products, and business models; which will have a positive impact in the marketplace.

-Baez’s career experience spans across various global Fortune 100 companies in the manufacturing, packaged goods, aerospace and defense industries, and products and services for the scientific community.
-He currently serves on the boards of Appfluencer, HITEC Foundation, and OppSource.
+Baez’s vast career experience spans various global Fortune 100 companies in the manufacturing, packaged goods, aerospace, and defense industries, and products and services for the scientific community.
+He currently serves on the boards of Appfluencer and HITEC Foundation.

 Baez holds a bachelor’s degree in business administration from the University of La Verne in California.